 - 1. What energy conversion takes place in electric motors?
 (2) - 2.
 What is the essential difference in the design between DC motors and AC motors?

-3. List THREE ways in which the efficiency of the motor can be improved.

-- 4. Consider the diagram.
+(4) - List THREE ways in which the efficiency of the motor can be improved.
+(3) - 4.
+Consider the diagram.
 The conventional current direction is indicated by the arrows. - a) In which direction (clockwise or anti-clockwise) will the coiled armature rotate if the switch is closed?

-b) Why does the armature continue moving in the same direction once it has reached the vertical position?
+(1) - b) Why does the armature continue moving in the same direction once it has reached the vertical position?

 - 1. Electric energy converted to mechanical energy.
 (2) - 2.
-A DC motor reverses current direction with the aid of the commutator whenever the coil is in the vertical position to ensure
+A DC motor reverses current direction with the aid of the commutator whenever the coil is in the vertical position to ensure continuous rotation.

-An AC motor, with alternating current as input, works without commutators since the current alternates/slip rings (4)
+An AC motor, with alternating current as input, works without commutators since the current alternates/slip rings can be used.